• Skip to main content

 More on this can be learned through this article.

-In the above article we discussed a few interesting LED circuits, but this might be just the tip of the iceberg, since there are innumerable more circuits that can be designed using LEDs for getting fascinating lighting effects or for useful indication purposes.
+In the above article I have explained a few interesting LED circuits, but this might be just the tip of the iceberg, since there are innumerable more circuits that can be designed using LEDs for getting fascinating lighting effects or for useful indication purposes.

 If you are interested to investigate more LED circuits, you can refer to the following link: